 For most Central Indiana residents brown water is the result of sediment being pumped in by their well system.
 Over time, sediment builds up around the well screen and makes its way inside through your plumbing and to your fixtures.

 Another common cause of brown water is a breach in the wellhead casing, which allows surface water containing sediment to get into your well system.
 At c and j water, we have seen well casings that were damaged by lawnmowers, tractors, contractors, and even a car flipping onto the wellhead after a police chase!

 Also, occasionally homeowners describe their water as brown because it leaves brown stains on tubs, sinks, and fixtures.
 These stains are usually caused by iron in their water.
 Whether you get your water from a well or a municipal source, you probably have iron in your water.
 This iron, among other hardness materials, leaves a trail of nasty stains in their wake.

 Municipal Water Supply

 Another cause of brown water for city water residents is the municipal supply is being stirred up, or your city has old infrastructure piping.
-In days of yore, municipalities lined the inside of their pipes with a chemical called polyphosphate to keep the pipe material from leeching into the water.
+In days of yore, municipalities lined the inside of their pipes with a chemical called polyphosphate to keep the pipe material from leaching into the water.
 Eventually, this chemical wears down and can cause discoloration, as well as sterilize the media in your water softener, rendering it useless.

 Other, less common, causes of brown water could be shale flaking off into your water supply, or your well pump is set too low and is pumping sediment into your home.

-Six-Point Well Inspection
+Six-Point Water Well Inspection

 Another option for persistent brown water is a sediment filter.
 A sediment filter is a great way to mitigate moderate amounts of sand and sediment that might be coming into your home.
 It is also an option for homeowners with city water who have unwanted minerals coming in through their municipal source.